This article is written by Chase White – follow him at @anadromous on Instagram for fishy adventures and outdoor inspiration.

 The land and treatment of First Nations communities in BC can be a bit of a divisive topic in Canada.
 To put it simply: be very conscious and respectful of these communities and their land.
 There is a lot of really good water running through them, but respecting (and abiding by regulations) is more important than catching any fish.
 Remember that you are a visitor there, so act accordingly.

 8. Dial in your camera setup

-If you’ve ever been tempted to spring for that killer 70-200mm lens, this trip is the perfect time.
+If you’ve ever been tempted to spring for that killer 70-200mm lens, this trip is a perfect time.
 There’s no question, British Columbia is one of the most photogenic places in the world.
 And if you’re reading this, that means you’re thinking about going (or maybe going again).
 Plus, when you land that beastly bull or your first wild steelhead, you may want more than an iPhone photo.
 Otherwise, the wildlife in BC alone is reason enough to scratch that photo itch.
-Writing is awesome, but a (in-focus) picture is worth a thousand words.
+Writing is awesome, but an (in-focus) picture is worth a thousand words.
 To protect my camera gear while on the river, I lean heavily on the YETI Panga 28 submersible backpack—it’s totally bomber and relatively easy to get in and out of when you want to grab something quick.